veganmosfet/Solar_Cybersecurity_Requirements/README.md

 4. Session tokens shall be invalidated after a predefined timeout.
 5. Session tokens shall be invalidated as soon as a user logs off.

-### API Authorizations
+### API Authorizations (owner's side)

 1. **ALL** APIs shall enforce authorization with a valid session token.
-2. It shall be ensured, that users can only access resources they are allowed to. **Note**: this requirement is not testable.
+2. It shall be ensured, that users can only access resources they are allowed to.
+> [!NOTE]
+> This requirement is not testable.

+### Cloud Authorizations (device side)

+1. It must be ensured that devices can only access resources for which they are allowed to.
+2. Access policies shall be implemented on the cloud side (e.g. MQTT Broker).

 ### Remote Control & Remote Maintenance Security

-1. Any remote control action of the device shall involve the device individual password (see section Gateway & Inverter > Authentication and Authorization).
+1. Any remote control action on the device shall involve the device individual access password (see section Gateway & Inverter > Authentication and Authorization).
 2. Any remote maintenance action shall involve a physical user interaction with the device (e.g. pressing a key).
+Silent maintenance is forbidden.

 ### OTA Firmware Update

 1. It must not be possible to upload a Firmware Update Image on the update file server.
-2. A Firmware Update shall only be triggered by device owners.
-(Not sure here).
+2. A Firmware Update shall only be triggered by device owners or automatically.

 ### Security in case of Compromised Server

-1. It shall be ensured, that in case of cloud servers compromization, no scalable attacks on the device fleet is possible.
-(Not sure how but important).
+1. It shall be ensured that in case of cloud servers compromization, no scalable attacks on a device fleet is possible.
+> [!IMPORTANT]
+> This is an important requirement.

 ## Secure Pairing Process & Factory Reset

 1. The pairing process (device + owner) shall involve high entropy credentials (NOT a simple serial number!).
 2. This pairing process shall only be possible in a local network (NOT remotely).
+> [!TIP]
+> To implement secure pairing, X.509 certificated can be used.
+A user-certificate can be used and securely (in local network) transfered to the device, which only accepts this certificate after the pairing process.
+End-to-end encryption between device and App can then be implemented using the user-certificate and the device certificate.
-3. Factory reset shall remove / wipe out all user data, including the pairing specific credentials / cryptographic material.
+4. Factory reset shall remove / wipe out all user data, including the pairing specific credentials / cryptographic material.